-These children are surrounded by warmth and love, especially when outside the home.
+Preschool children are surrounded by warmth and love, especially when outside the home.
 We impress upon children our love for them and the importance of their love for themselves and each other.

-Children between Ages 4 to 6 years are encouraged to investigate their world through drawing, hands on science and math projects, and expressive writing assignments.
+Children between ages 4 to 6 years are encouraged to investigate their world through drawing, hands-on science and math projects, and expressive writing assignments.

 Play acting, storytelling, call and response and drama all play a vital role in learning and engaging children within this age group.